FRC3636/website/content/pages/about.md

 ---
 ## History

-Our team began in 2011, as a way to bring STEM into our shcool.
+Our team began in 2011, as a way to bring STEM into our school.